Gamebuino META Makefile

 - File > Examples > Examples from Custom Libraries: Gamebuino META > Basics > Hello

-We'll come back to this sketch later, and build it with a Makefile instead.
+We will come back to this sketch later, and build it with a Makefile from its source folder instead.

 $ cd ~ $ git clone https://github.com/sudar/Arduino-Makefile